THE SUNDERLAND SITE - PAGE 181

 9 Samuel Mather

 A cargo ship.
-A listing which has yet to be WWW researched for this page.
+A listing with only limited data so far.
 Per 1 (Miramar, link, you now must be registered to access).
 I wonder who Samuel Mather was?
-If anybody has data about the ship that might help advance this listing, do consider providing it to the webmaster.
+I read that in the 1920s the vessel was sold to Cleveland-Cliffs & renamed Clifton.
+On Sep.
+21, 1924, the vessel foundered, with the loss of all hands, in Lake Huron.
+If anybody has additional data about the ship that might help advance this listing, do consider providing it to the webmaster.

 10 Thomas Wilson